-6.9 Chip Erase
+6.10 Chip Erase

-The Chip Erase command allows the entire main memory array to be erased at one time.
+The Chip Erase command allows the entire main memory array to be erased can be erased at one time.

 To execute the Chip Erase command, a 4-byte command sequence of C7h, 94h, 80h, and 9Ah must be clocked into the device.
-Since the entire memory array is to be erased, no address bytes need to be clocked into the device and any data clocked in after the opcode will be ignored.
-After the last bit of the opcode sequence has been clocked in, the $\overline{\text{CS}}$ pin must be deasserted to start the erase process.
-The erase operation is internally self-timed and should take place in a time of t{CF} .
+Since the entire memory array is to be erased, no address bytes need to be clocked into the device, and any data clocked in after the opcode will be ignored.
+After the last bit of the opcode sequence has been clocked in, the \overline{CS} pin must be deasserted to start the erase process.
+The erase operation is internally self-timed and should take place in a time of t{CE} .
 During this time, the RDY/BUSY bit in the Status Register will indicate that the device is busy.